MBWest/Note-Taking/Skills Enhancement Program/Unix/The Linux Command Line Bootcamp/The Linux Command Line Bootcamp.md

 - **cat *filename*** - Con*cat*enates and prints the contents of a file
 	- **cat *filename1 filename2** - Displays the contents of both filename1 and filename2
+- **cat *filename.txt* -n** - Displays the contents of the file with each line having a number assosiated with it

 #### less